geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Does that work?
 Because it's the same problem.
 If you know when they're stale, you can delete them when they're stale.
-So you're going to be able to see the Beam stuff.
+So you're going to be able to see the BEAM stuff.
 Yeah, that would be cool.

 ##### **Geohot or Chenyu** [[00:28:38](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1718)]
-Yeah, I mean, it'd be good also as we eventually, I mean, I want to eventually expand that infrastructure and not just be for Beam.
+Yeah, I mean, it'd be good also as we eventually, I mean, I want to eventually expand that infrastructure and not just be for BEAM.

 ##### **Geohot or Chenyu** [[00:28:47](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1727)]
 And I want to be able to do kernel rendering in parallel.